Walbran Valley old-growth logging protests: Concerns about police conduct

 The RCMP's enforcement of injunctions during the Fairy Creek old-growth logging protests was criticized by the Civilian Review and Complaints Commission (CRCC).
 The commission's 2024 report found that RCMP officers took "frequent unreasonable actions" during the Fairy Creek blockades and used "disproportionately intrusive" methods while enforcing the injunction.
 The report concluded: "The commission is concerned about similarly broad and intrusive strategies being implemented during future protests, leading to similarly unreasonable searches and arrests."

 In court, the defence argued the injunction was too broad, putting the safety and civil liberties of people at the blockade at risk.
 Speaking outside the courtroom, Isitt warned: "There's a very high risk that the police will act with disregard for people's basic human rights, as they did at Fairy Creek.
 So, if the judge feels she must issue an order, the terms need to be narrow, need to be carefully fashioned, to limit the risk of police abuse to the greatest extent possible."
 One of Tsawak-qin's lawyers dismissed these concerns, telling the court: "The police are accountable, and there are methods for keeping them accountable.
 Blockaders seek to avoid accountability for their unlawful acts, for taking matters into their own hands when they have a concern with public policy."
 As of September 12, 2025, the RCMP had not immediately responded to questions about whether any actions or changes had been undertaken in its approach to enforcing injunctions since the commission's report was released.

 Justice Francis acknowledged concerns about police conduct, stating she was "very reluctant" to give police extra enforcement powers because of the "serious overreach" that occurred at Fairy Creek, which included completely blocking public roads.
 She denied a clause requested by Tsawak-qin that would have empowered police to take "any action that is reasonably necessary to prevent persons from contravening any provision of this order."
-Francis stated: "I am very reluctant to endow the police with extra enforcement powers beyond those that were granted in the Teal Cedar injunction application," adding: "If enforcement becomes a problem, it is open to the plaintiff or the RCMP to come back to court to have the injunction varied."
+Francis added: "If enforcement becomes a problem, it is open to the plaintiff or the RCMP to come back to court to have the injunction varied."

 The injunction included language requiring that it must not infringe on media access, addressing concerns raised after RCMP created exclusion zones during the Fairy Creek protests that prevented media coverage and led to the arrest of photojournalist Colin Smith, despite charter rights and a 2021 BC court decision that found RCMP did not have the power to prevent press access.